devharshthakur/portfolio/README.md

 This portfolio showcases my work as a developer, highlighting my skills, projects, and providing a way for visitors to get in touch with me.
 Built with modern technologies to ensure performance, scalability, and an excellent user experience.

-### 🔥 Key Projects

-- **SecurePass**: A secure password manager with encryption and search capabilities.
-- **Legal AI PDF**: An AI-driven legal assistant for document processing.
-- **BlockPredict**: ML-based prediction simulation using Blockchain.
-- **Orrbit**: A web-based PDF compression tool with client-side processing.

-### 📦 Open Source NPM Packages

-I've created and published several npm packages that are featured in the packages section:

-- **ht-create-tsapp**: A CLI tool for creating TypeScript projects with pre-defined structure.
-- **trycatch-lib**: A zero-dependency TypeScript utility for tuple-based error handling.

 ## 🛠️ Tech Stack

 | Technology                                                | Purpose                                |